 One of the important points I took away from the book is that there’s more than one way to live your life.

-No matter how much people might say they know what’s best for you, the plethora of routes and life choices indicate that even the less well-trod path is sometimes the best.
+No matter how much people might say they know what’s best for you, the plethora of routes and life choices indicates that even the less well-trod path is sometimes the best.

 On Living and Dying Well by Cicero